Table of contents

 2. Interest rates will fall

-When interest rates eventually fall, which could be in late 2024 or more likely in early 2025, this is likely to encourage greater housing investment and more homebuyers.
+When interest rates eventually fall in the first part of 2025 it is likely to encourage greater housing investment and more homebuyers.

 3. Our property market will be even more fragmented